Pasang Dawa Lama: Mountaineering career

 In 1956, Pasang was sirdar for the 1956 Swiss expedition to Everest and Lhotse, that made the first successful ascent of Lhotse, and the second and third ascents of Everest.

+Pasang's last expedition was in 1965 when he was recruited by Mohan Singh Kohli to join a team on a secretive mission to Nanda Devi.
+The mission involved placing a nuclear listening device on the mountain and in order to join the para-military operation he was recruited as a junior officer in the Indo-Tibetan Border Police.